New York City oversight bill to force police to detail surveillance tools

 Like other proposed police reforms, the POST Act has been in limbo for years.
 Backers said anger over the death of African American George Floyd in Minneapolis and its aftermath helped push the legislation forward.

-Similar legislation exists in other cities, but politicians and privacy advocates said a surveillance audit for the NYPD was likely to have a particularly significant effect.
+Similar rules exist in other cities, but politicians and privacy advocates said a surveillance audit for the NYPD was likely to have a particularly significant effect.

 “It’s by far the biggest police force with by far the biggest budget,” council member Brad Lander, who backs the bill, told Reuters.
 He said it would empower citizens elsewhere “to go to their municipalities and ask, ‘Are you using this too?’”